 Standing Type 3 IMT rotation will run from mid-May to mid-October.
-Rosters for the teams will be maintained by GBCC and ICs will work with the GBCC Overhead desk for accuracy.
+ICs will roster through GBCC.

-Availability of Type 3 Standing IMTs for outside of the hosting state will be determined by the Fire Board of Directors or governing board chair.
-Once the Standing Type 3 IMT has been approved for out of state assignment, GBCC will contact the IC for roster fill information.
+Availability of Standing Type 3 IMTs for assignment outside of the hosting area/state will be determined by the team's local governing board.
+Once the Standing Type 3 IMT has been approved for out of area/state assignment, GBCC will contact the IC.